Care and Maintenance of Wool and Wool Blend Carpet

 A good vacuum cleaner is vital to prolong the life of your carpet.
 The following are specific vacuum cleaner recommendations:

-- Carpets with thick, loop pile construction may be sensitive to brushing, or rubbing of the pile, which may cause fuzzing and pile distortion.
-A strong suction vacuum without a beater bar is best for loop pile wool or wool blend carpets.
+• Carpets with thick, loop pile construction may be sensitive to brushing, or rubbing of the pile, which may cause fuzzing and pile distortion.
+A suction vacuum (not Dyson) without a beater bar is best for loop pile wool or wool blend carpets.

 Acting quickly when spills occur will help prevent stains.
-The following are some stain removal recommendations:
+The following are some stain removal recommendations.
+If stain remains, professional cleaning is recommended.

 Prompt attention to spots and spills is essential.
 Remove solids from the spill by gently scraping with a spoon or knife.
 Quickly absorb liquid by blotting with white paper towels.
 Always blot spills, never scrub or rub.
 When blotting, work from the outer edge to the center to avoid spreading the spill.
 Apply the appropriate stain removal solution.
 A final rinse by spraying with cool water and blotting may be necessary to remove any detergent residue.
 The nature of wool to absorb water without appearing damp makes it critical to remove excess moisture.
 To absorb any remaining moisture, blot with additional paper towels and apply pressure.